bechatman/chatlog-11ty/posts/mourning_more_than_brian.md

 Brian and I had always talked about having two children.
 I liked growing up in a set of three, but we agreed that given our age, the cost of raising a family, and just jobs and life…well, two would be a good number.
 Jonas wouldn’t be an only child.
 He’d have a buddy.
 Life would be the four of us and Bella.

 We even talked about names.
 I liked Luke for a boy.
 Brian liked Lucas.
 Lucas would have been a great name.
 If it was a girl, my favorite name was Hannah.
-Brian liked Hannah, but he really liked Lorelai (and we would call her Rory) – yes, from Gilmore Girls.
+Brian liked Hannah, but he really liked Lorelai (and we would call her Rory) – yes, from *Gilmore Girls*.

-Brian loved Gilmore Girls.
+Brian loved *Gilmore Girls*.
 I think he loved the connection, strength, and perseverance of Lorelai, her bond with Rory, and how they had this amazing life just the two of them.
 I know Brian would hope for parallels for me and Jonas.

 I think Hannah Lorelai would have been a great name.